isomerpages/moe-deyisec/_useful-links/Direct School Admission (DSA).md

 ![](/images/dsa.png)

 **5. Panel Interview** <br>
-Student must pass an interview conducted by a panel made up of: Vice–Principal, HOD/SH of the relevant talent area (e.g. Aesthetics, English, Student Leadership Physical Education) and the CCA Teacher-In-Charge of the specific talent area.
+Student must pass an interview conducted by a panel made up of: <u>Vice–Principal, HOD/SH </u> of the relevant talent area (e.g. Aesthetics, English, Student Leadership Physical Education) and the <u> CCA Teacher-In-Charge </u> of the specific talent area.

 ### Selection Process <a name="SelectionProcess"></a>